📚 Using CLSD Funds? Contact schools@justrightreader.com for a Customized Quote📚

 6. Write Together

-7. Literary Field Trips
+7. Literacy Field Trips

 Organize visits to places related to books or stories.
 These could be museums, historical sites, or places mentioned in books.
 Virtual field trips are great, too!